 To decide what counts as “similar work,” a court would look at the actual work you do, even if you have different job titles.
 An employer is also not off the hook just because some male employees make the same or less than a female employee—in that case, the male employees making more than the female employee for the same work must meet the statutory exemptions or the company is still liable for the unequal wages.

-Is it Legal to Ask for Salary History?
+Is it Legal for Employers to Ask for Salary History?

 What Are Pay Secrecy Policies, and Are They Legal?